 - Knuckle Tattoos: The murder suspect in The Reversal has tattoos that read FUCK THIS.

-- Loophole Abuse: One of Mickey Haller's many Courtroom Antics.
+- Loophole Abuse: One of Mickey Haller's many Unconventional Courtroom Tactics.
 He always ensures that he is acting within the letter of the law, but definitely ignores the spirit of it when he's trying to get something done.
 For example, in order to influence witnesses he has:

 - Used a former client of his to plant some testimony with a witness that was in the same drug program.

 - Brought in a former associate of a current witness into the court room.
 This causes the lying witness to stop answering questions as he thought his former associate could impeach him and his testimony (though this was not the case).

 - Managed to subpoena a witness to the stand, only to force him to take the fifth in front of the jury in order to bolster his case.